Quantum deliberating machines: Conclusion

 \section{Conclusion}

 We have proposed a toy model of a quantum deliberating machine, or QDM, in which internal deliberation is represented as a coherent superposition of competing unitary evolutions.
 The machine couples a system qubit to quantum control, memory, and policy registers, allowing branch histories to be tracked, adaptive strategies to evolve, and global coherence to be preserved.
 Individual memory registers appear classical in their reduced states, yet the full system retains entanglement, illustrating how quantum mechanics naturally encodes the history of internal decisions without violating the no-cloning theorem \cite{Wootters1982,Barnum1996}.
 Our explicit examples demonstrated that deterministic outcomes can arise in symmetric scenarios, while branch-dependent memory-based feedback generates probabilistic and entangled final states, highlighting the interplay between coherent deliberation, adaptive control, and feedback-modulated evolution.
+Our main contributions are: \begin{enumerate} \item The formal definition of the QDM architecture $(C,M,S,P)$ for self-referential coherent feedback; \item The derivation of the ``Rescue'' protocol (Sec.\ \ref{sec:2-iter-example}), demonstrating how internal policy updates can steer a system to a target state regardless of initial branching. \end{enumerate}

 From an operational perspective, the QDM demonstrates that multiple alternative dynamical evolutions can coexist in superposition while still supporting branch-specific adaptation.
 Unlike classical parallel deliberation models, which rely on probabilistic sampling or repeated trials, the QDM simultaneously updates all alternatives coherently and reversibly.
 The policy register \(P\) adapts in response to the accumulated memory records, biasing future unitary evolutions of the system in a fully unitary and internal fashion.
 This, then, may be viewed as constituting \emph{adaptive deliberation}, rather than classical reinforcement, because no evaluative signal or reward is embedded in the update cycle, and the policy is not conditioned on external or measured outcomes.
 A generalization to \emph{reinforced deliberation} may also be implemented either internally by a slight modification of our main protocol (as described in Section \ref{sec:reinforcement} above), or by introducing explicit \emph{evaluative} feedback, internal or external, to bias future policies based on observed outcomes.